DigiBP/AS24TeamVector/README.md

 ![AS_IS-subprocess](https://github.com/user-attachments/assets/592747ad-8aee-487c-8e9d-50fb2c4d6e3c)

 ### Narcotics administration
-The as-is process is initiated with a new patient's arrival, capturing of data by the front staff and the evaluation performed by the veterinarian to assess the need of narcotics for this individual patient.
+The as-is process begins with a new patient's arrival, where front staff capture data, followed by the veterinarian's evaluation to determine the new patient's need for narcotics.
 If they decide that narcotics are required, the sub-process of applying the narcotics to this specific patient is started.
 The veterinarian fills out a paper form to document the required extensive information on the patient, diverse details on the medication, the indication and the individual indicating/dispensing the medication.
 After the documentation is completed, subsequently the narcotics are removed and are applied to the patient, ending the process.
 As a side note, if a new vial is opened but not used up completely, it may be stored for later use for the specific patient it got taken out for.